mearashadowfax/OpenStove/src/content/recipes/creamy-tomato-soup.md

 recipeNotes: [
   "Tomato Choice: For the richest flavor, use ripe, in-season tomatoes.
-If out of season, canned San Marzano tomatoes are a good substitute.", "Cream Alternatives: For a vegan version, use coconut milk or cashew cream instead of dairy cream.", "Texture: For a smoother soup, blend thoroughly.
-For a chunkier texture, blend only half or use a potato masher.", "Garnish: Garnish with fresh basil or croutons for extra flavor and crunch.", "Storing: This soup can be stored in an airtight container in the fridge for up to 3 days, or freeze for longer storage."
+If out of season, canned San Marzano tomatoes are a good substitute.", "Cream Alternatives: For a vegan version, use coconut milk or cashew cream instead of dairy cream.", "For a smoother soup, blend thoroughly.
+For a chunkier texture, blend only half or use a potato masher.", "Garnish with fresh basil or croutons for extra flavor and crunch.", "Storing: This soup can be stored in an airtight container in the fridge for up to 3 days, or freeze for longer storage.", "The soup's consistency can be adjusted according to your preference by adding more broth or cream.", "This creamy tomato soup pairs wonderfully with a grilled cheese sandwich or a side salad for a complete meal.", "For an extra touch of richness, a dollop of crème fraîche or a sprinkle of grated Parmesan cheese can also be added upon serving."
 ]
+steps:
+  - title: "Sauté the Base Vegetables"
+    actions:
+      - "Heat the olive oil in a large pot over medium heat."
+      - "Add the onion and cook until translucent, about 3-4 minutes."
+      - "Next, add the garlic, carrot, and celery to the pot.
+Cook for another 5 minutes until the vegetables begin to soften."
+  - title: "Simmer the Soup"
+    actions:
+      - "Pour in the tomatoes (with their juices if using canned) and vegetable broth."
+      - "Add the dried oregano and basil.
+Bring to a simmer."
+      - "Cover and cook on low heat for 25-30 minutes, or until the vegetables are tender and the flavors have melded together."
+  - title: "Blend and Finish the Soup"
+    actions:
+      - "Use an immersion blender to blend the soup until smooth, or carefully transfer to a countertop blender in batches."
+      - "Stir in the heavy cream and continue cooking for another 5 minutes."
+      - "Season with salt and pepper to taste."
+  - title: "Serve the Soup"
+    actions:
+      - "Serve hot, garnished with fresh basil leaves and optional croutons or a drizzle of cream."
+  - title: "Voilà!"
+    actions:
+      - "Indulge in your creation and savor the moment.
+Bon appétit!"
 slug: creamy-tomato-soup
 ---